BlackFrameAI/BlackFrameAI/docs/devlog-vault/public/docs/docs/reference/Physics/mechanical_behavior_manifest.md

-# Mechanical Behavior Reference Manifest (Public Edition)
+# Mechanical Behavior Reference Manifest (Sanitized)

-This manifest summarizes open engineering resources for simulating gear systems, torque decay, mechanical failures, and procedural machinery grounded in widely available engineering principles.
+This public edition lists openly available engineering references for rotational systems, torque, and mechanical fatigue.
+Detailed internal procedures and simulation notes have been replaced with high-level summaries.

 ---